-[Included in May 16, 1963 Order Issuing License and deleted by P-2246 30 FPC 1610 Order Modifying Order on Rehearing issued December 27, 1963.]
+[Included in May 16, 1963 Order Issuing License.]

 Article 50.
 The Licensee shall enter into a formal agreement with the Bureau of Reclamation on river operations within the Yuba Basin which agreement shall be subject to the approval of the commission.